JupiterOne-Archives/docs-old/docs/jupiterone-access-controls.md

   resources

-- All other users (users in other groups) have **read-only access** to all resources
+- All other users (users in other groups) have **read-only access** to all resources, plus the permission to **save queries as questions**.

-This is equivalent to the **Top Level Permissions** in Granular Access Control, as explained further below.
+This is similar to the **Top Level Permissions** in Granular Access Control, as explained further below.

 ## Granular Access Control